 Less than 600 mm: not recommended for use in the rain.

-In NTK we have tents with resistance levels that range from 1500 to 6000 mm of water column, which is a spec you’ll want to look for to be and feel safe in your adventures.
+NTK has tents with resistance levels that range from 1500 to 6000 mm of the water column, which is a spec you’ll want to look for to be and feel safe.
 So, now that you know the importance of this factor, just make sure you bear it in mind at the moment of your next purchase.